Edit on GitHub

 Traffic Lights

 Traffic Light is the first mission of AutoRace.
-TurtleBot3 recognizes the traffic lights and starts the course.
+TurtleBot3 must recognize the traffic lights and start the course.

 Traffic Lights Detection